LTUC/amman-dotnet-401d2/Curriculum/Class01/LAB.md

 - Push to your repository
 - Create a pull request from your branch back to master
 - Submit a link to your PR in canvas
+- In Canvas, Include the actual time it took you to complete the assignment as a comment (**REQUIRED**)
 - Include a `README.md` (contents described below)

 ## Directions